c212/fall2019-a290-js-lectures/stageTwo/12102019/readme.md

 # Stage Two Example/In Class #
 This will contain what we go over in class plus a possible stage two example.
+**NOTE:** This may contain some code for stage 3 that should not be used in stage 2!!!

 ## What we Need ##
 * Intrinsic World Dynamics Demonstrated.
 * Understanding of the code.

-**NOTE: While the code we go through below allows us for detection, etc, we only want the steps for intrinsic world dynamics.
+**NOTE: While the code we go through below allows us for more than just instrinsic world dynamics, we only want the steps for intrinsic world dynamics.
 Only include what you think demonstrates intrinsic world dynamics and still runs.**

 ## Step 1: Understanding ##
 *What is intrinsic world dynamics?*